 Matching electricity consumption with renewable electricity generation on an annual basis has significant limitations.
 Most companies with 100% renewable electricity targets procure as much renewable electricity as they consume within a given year.
 While this approach has helped the energy transition in its initial phases, it does not lead to full grid decarbonisation because the wind or solar generation that a company purchases will in most cases not align with the timing of the company's electricity consumption (Miller, 2020; Xu et al., 2023).
 For instance, a company with a PPA for a solar park does not receive sufficient electricity from this installation on cloudy days or during the night.
 Several studies found that annual matching results in limited or even zero emission reductions, amongst others, because the renewable electricity that companies procure is not additional and would have been generated anyway (de Chalendar and Benson, 2019; Xu et al., 2023).
-Further, in some regions, renewable electricity procured to meet annual matching requirements displaces other renewable electricity projects (Xu et al., 2023).
+Further, in some regions, renewable electricity projects (Xu et al., 2023).